intake/intake-xarray/docs/source/quickstart.rst

 Ad-hoc
 ~~~~~~

-After installation, the function ``intake.open_netcdf``
+After installation, the function ``intake.open_xarray``
 will become available.
-It can be used to open netcdf
+It can be used to open xarray
 files, and store the results as an xarray DataSet.

 Creating Catalog Entries